-The variance in the forecast budget, same as reported in Q2, is due to design development that resulted in higher costs for building systems, foundation and structural steel systems, polymer feed system and components; missed items in the previous engineer's estimates; and increases in contingencies and escalation costs.
-The variance in the forecast schedule, same as reported in Q2, is to allow 6 months for the redesign to incorporate a selected value engineering option, and an additional 5 months for startup, testing, training, facility turnover, and closeout.
+The variance in the forecast budget, same as reported since Q2, is due to design development that resulted in higher costs for building systems, foundation and structural steel systems, polymer feed system and components; missed items in the previous engineer's estimates; and increases in contingencies and escalation costs.
+The variance in the forecast schedule, same as reported since Q2, is to allow 6 months for the redesign to incorporate a selected value engineering option, and an additional 5 months for startup, testing, training, facility turnover, and closeout.
+The team is evaluating the impact to the schedule to perform more full-scale testing and will update the project budget and schedule forecast next quarter.